wuyangchn/pdf-maker/UPDATE_LOG.md

+# 2024-02-09 v0.0.35
+* Add multiply fonts to pages.
+* TrueType fonts like Arial are displayed well now, but Type 1 font don't work well.

+# 2024-02-09 v0.0.34
+* Try to solve the embedding issue, some potential problems found: length calculation of the font file stream.
+* A javascript module named [fontsubset](https://github.com/flashlizi/fontsubset) can be used to extract subset from a full font file so the size of pdf with embedded font files can be decreased.
+Usage: fontsubset -s "String containing characters might be included" fontFile outputFile

 # 2024-02-08 v0.0.33
 * Add rotation attribute for text item (might also work for other items like rect).
 * Change the priorities of three rich text tags, now color > super/subscript > break.
 That means